 It’s important to make sure you buy all the coverage you need to keep your property and belongings safe.
 Homeowners insurance is a great start, but ask yourself if you need flood insurance, too.

 Floods are one of the most common natural disasters in the U.S. There’s a 26% chance that you’ll experience a flood at some point during a 30-year mortgage, according to the Federal Emergency Management Agency (FEMA).
 Unfortunately, most of these damages aren’t fully or even partially covered under most regular homeowners insurance policies.
-Let’s go over what it all means.

 Is Flood Insurance Mandatory?